 A photo posted by Steves (@spteves) on

-What to eat in Santa Maria Island
+Azores food: what to eat in Santa Maria

 I know that the following options will sound slightly heavy right now (and probably strange too) but have you heard that the sea increases your appetite?
 No?
 Maybe it’s an Azorean belief then.
 I guarantee you it does; don’t have the scientific evidence to sustain this theory, though.